algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/core/algorand-client.md

 ### Transaction parameters

-To create a transaction you instantiate a relevant Transaction parameters dataclass from `algokit_utils.transactions import *` or `from algokit_utils import PaymentParams, AssetOptInParams, etc`.
+To create a transaction you instantiate a relevant transaction parameters dataclass from `algokit_utils`.

-All transaction parameters share the following common base parameters:
+There are two common base parameter groups that get reused:

+- `CommonTxnParams`
   - `sender: str` - The address of the account sending the transaction.
   - `signer: TransactionSigner | AddressWithTransactionSigner | None` - The function used to sign transaction(s); if not specified then an attempt will be made to find a registered signer for the given `sender` or use a default signer (if configured).
-- `rekey_to: string | None` - Change the signing key of the sender to the given address. **Warning:** Please be careful with this parameter and be sure to read the [official rekey guidance](https://dev.algorand.co/concepts/accounts/rekeying).
+  - `rekey_to: str | None` - Change the signing key of the sender to the given address. **Warning:** Please be careful with this parameter and be sure to read the [official rekey guidance](https://dev.algorand.co/concepts/accounts/rekeying).
-- `note: bytes | str | None` - Note to attach to the transaction.
+  - `note: bytes | None` - Note to attach to the transaction.
 Max of 1000 bytes.
-- `lease: bytes | str | None` - Prevent multiple transactions with the same lease being included within the validity window.
+  - `lease: bytes | None` - Prevent multiple transactions with the same lease being included within the validity window.
 A [lease](https://dev.algorand.co/concepts/transactions/leases) enforces a mutually exclusive transaction (useful to prevent double-posting and other scenarios).
   - Fee management
     - `static_fee: AlgoAmount | None` - The static transaction fee.
 In most cases you want to use `extra_fee` unless setting the fee to 0 to be covered by another transaction.
     - `extra_fee: AlgoAmount | None` - The fee to pay IN ADDITION to the suggested fee.
 Useful for covering inner transaction fees.
     - `max_fee: AlgoAmount | None` - Throw an error if the fee for the transaction is more than this amount; prevents overspending on fees during high congestion periods.
   - Round validity management
     - `validity_window: int | None` - How many rounds the transaction should be valid for, if not specified then the registered default validity window will be used.
     - `first_valid_round: int | None` - Set the first round this transaction is valid.
 If left undefined, the value from algod will be used.
 We recommend you only set this when you intentionally want this to be some time in the future.
     - `last_valid_round: int | None` - The last round this transaction is valid.
 It is recommended to use `validity_window` instead.
+- `SendParams`
+  - `max_rounds_to_wait: int | None` - The number of rounds to wait for confirmation.
+By default until the latest lastValid has past.
+  - `suppress_log: bool | None` - Whether to suppress log messages from transaction send, default: do not suppress.
+  - `populate_app_call_resources: bool | None` - Whether to use simulate to automatically populate app call resources in the txn objects.
+Defaults to `config.populate_app_call_resources`.
+  - `cover_app_call_inner_transaction_fees: bool | None` - Whether to use simulate to automatically calculate required app call inner transaction fees and cover them in the parent app call transaction fee

 Then on top of that the base type gets extended for the specific type of transaction you are issuing.
 These are all defined as part of [`TransactionComposer`](../../advanced/transaction-composer) and we recommend reading these docs, especially when leveraging either `populate_app_call_resources` or `cover_app_call_inner_transaction_fees`.